This Week's Times Events Calendar

 Coffee with Supervisor Gardner, Feb.
 11

-The first “Coffee with a Supervisor” for Bob Gardner will be in June Lake at Trout Town Joe’s from 9 to 10:30 a.m.
+The first “Coffee with a Supervisor” for Bob Gardner will be in June Lake at Trout Town Joe’s from 9-10:30 a.m.
 This is a chance for citizens to come meet with Gardner on any topic of interest.
 Additional events in Lee Vining and Mammoth will be scheduled on a rotating basis each month.
 For more information, go to bgardner@mon.ca.gov

 Eastern Sierra Bowman Shoot, Feb.
 12

-Eastern Sierra Bowmen is having our first shoot of the year at the Mill Pond Range.
-If you want to shoot for NFAA, this is the shoot for it.
+Eastern Sierra Bowmen is having its first shoot of the year at the Mill Pond Range.
+Anyone who would like to shoot for NFAAmay do so.
 If not, come on out and have a great day of shooting.
 All board members should attend and anyone who wants to be involved in scheduling.
 The shoot will start at 9 a.m.
 Anyone who can come out earlier to help set up would be greatly appreciated.
 Call Ira at 760-937-4772, Kathy at 760-937-7030 or Teresa@760-920-3517 for more information.

 Homebuyer Education Class, Feb.
 15